blackblather/iODigital-TedTalks/README.md

 # Usage
 Initially, after following the deployment steps, the database will be empty.<br/>
 Call the refresh endpoint to "_fetch TedTalks from the web_".
 It will fetch a few talks at a time, after which all other endpoints can be used to perform analysis and normal CRUD operations.
+Read `DOCUMENTATION.md` for a more detailed overview of all endpoints